 What it Means to be Bonded

-In simpler terms, a bonded business provides protection for its customers, against theft carried out by the employees of that business.
-To get this coverage, the business pays a yearly premium to the bond issuer.
-This saves the business from paying for losses caused by employees.
+In simpler terms, a bonded business provides protection for its clients, safeguarding against theft committed by the business's employees.
+To secure this coverage, the business remits a yearly premium to the bond issuer, freeing the business from having to bear the cost of losses perpetrated by its employees or other unforeseeable circumstances.

 What is the difference between being bonded and insured?

-Employees can also be bonded and insured, especially when they handle large amounts of money or valuable properties.
-In this case, the company runs a background check to determine if the employee is trustworthy.
-After thorough examination, the company gets an insurance that the employees won't steal.
-In the event that the employee steals, the binding company pays the employer the amount of the theft.
+Employees can also be both bonded and insured, especially when their job roles involve handling large sums of money or valuable assets.
+In such cases, the company conducts a background check to ensure the employee is trustworthy.
+After a thorough assessment, the bonding or insurance company provides a surety that the employees will not cause financial harm.
+If, however, an employee breaches this trust by stealing, the surety company remunerates the employer for the amount lost.

 How much does it cost to get bonded?